nsbucky/input/README.md

 # Input
-Lightweight utility class to deal with request input variables.
+Lightweight utility package to deal with request input variables.

+PHP 5.4 + only.

 ## Usage
     $input = new \Input\Post(); // Get/Server/Cookie/Env or Your Array using \Input\Container( array );